FindingSolaceAI/Garden-596-Workflow/README.md

-# RIVR-archive
+# 🌿 Garden-596 Workflow
-Collaborative archive and creative framework for the RIVR Garden — where story, code, and structure merge into a living knowledge ecosystem.
+Public build of the 596 Garden — part of the RIVR Archive ecosystem.